 10 Biscoff or Speculoos biscuits, crushed – add more or less to your own taste

-- Line an 8 x 8 inch square tin with parchment paper and set aside.
+- Line a 8 x 8 inch (20 x 20cm) square tin with parchment paper and set aside.

-- Place the clotted cream, sugar, golden syrup and vanilla in a medium saucepan.
+- Place the clotted cream, sugar, golden syrup and vanilla in a large saucepan.
 Heat gently and stir until all the sugar has dissolved.

 - Turn the heat up, and the bring the mixture up to the boil – occasionally stir the fudge to stop it catching.
 Allow to boil for 3-5 minutes until it’s turned a light golden colour.
 Then take straight off the heat – you can check the fudge is ready by using a candy thermometer.
 If it has reached 116°C / 240°F then it’s ready.
 But if you don’t have a thermometer you can drop a small amount of the mixture into a glass of cold water and if a soft ball forms, then the fudge is ready to take off the heat.